stormqloud/kazoo-tgbbok/README.md

 The VOIP landscape has changed.

-Asterisk is now a retail product that can be burned into disposable appliances.
+Asterisk has become an embedded software product suite that can be burned into disposable appliances.
+It's your $99 onsite PBX box.
+Asterisk is a revolutionary product for onsite.

 ## Kazoo Again